J0J0HA/PyControl/README.md

 # Discontinued!
 **This project is either finished or discontinued!**
-This project is still supported.
-You may create issues if you encounter errors.
-Feature request are unlikely to be included.
+This project is not being supported anymore.
+Feel free to create a fork.